NIC0NIC0NI/json/README.md

 ## Testing Details

-The two-phase processing is performed with pipelining, without storage of internal results. i.e. no `Vec<JSONToken>` appears.
+The two-phase processing is performed with pipelining, without storage of internal results. i.e. in tokenizing phase, whenever a new token is generated, it is passed to the parsing phase, without constructing `Vec<JSONToken>`.

-However, in testing `Vec<JSONToken>` should be constructed.
+However, to test the correctness of the tokenizing, `Vec<JSONToken>` should be constructed and compared with the right answer.
 This is organized by the `TokenConsumer` trait.
 While tokenizing, whenever a new token is generated, it is passed to `TokenConsumer::consume`.
-This trait is implemented by both the parser object with the parsing phase and `Vec<JSONToken>` with `push`.
+This trait is implemented by both the parser object and `Vec<JSONToken>` with `push`.

-## Limitations
+## Issues

+### Comprehensible Errors
-It does check the syntax and will return error if it finds something wrong, but the error message is not so comprehensible.
+It does check the syntax and will return error if it finds something wrong.
+But the error object contains nonthing but an error message, and the message is not so comprehensible.

+### More Generic
-I used `std::collcetion::HashMap<String, JSON>` to represent key-value pairs without preserving the order.
-Replacing the definition of `json_object::JSONObject` with an ordered map should work.
+`std::collcetion::HashMap<String, JSON>` is used to represent key-value pairs without preserving the order.
+It should work by replacing the definition of `json_object::JSONObject` with an ordered map.
 Unfortunately, type adaptors are not yet implemented.

+What's more, even the data type to represent numbers and strings are not customizable.

+### Stable Rust
+Stable version of Rust is used, therefore even basic traits like `TryFrom` and `TryInto` are defined by myself.
+These will be removed once standard library is stabilized.

 ## References
 ### Specification